christopherstj/pathquest-frontend/ARCHITECTURE.md

 **Note**: There are two `useIsMobile` implementations:
 - `hooks/use-mobile.ts` - Modern implementation using `window.matchMedia` (default breakpoint 768px, can be customized).
 This is the primary implementation used by components.
 - `helpers/useIsMobile.ts` - Legacy implementation using window resize (breakpoint 900px).
 May be deprecated.
-- `stateAbbreviations.ts` - US state abbreviation mapping and search query expansion utilities
+- `stateAbbreviations.ts` - US state abbreviation mapping and search query utilities:
+  - `expandSearchQuery()` - Expands abbreviations to full names and vice versa
+  - `extractStateFromQuery()` - Smart state extraction that only extracts state if remaining search is meaningful (prevents "mount washington" from being parsed as "mount" + WA state)

 ### Libraries (`src/lib/`)